 Back when it first appeared, Pulseway was designed to be used by I.T. departments and busy system administrators but quickly gained popularity among Managed Service Providers (MSPs) soon after launch.

-In fact, it is rated as one of the best tools that one could use for Managed Service Providers (MSPs), IT departments, IT consultants and System Administrators.
+It is rated as one of the best tools that one could use for Managed Service Providers (MSPs), IT departments, IT consultants, and System Administrators.

 Built as a mobile-first, cloud-first IT Monitoring, and Management software, Pulseway makes it possible to take care of all your IT needs from any device closest to you, regardless of your location, which is especially useful given the rise of remote work.